githubzoujiayun/Kama-for-Android/README.md

 #Kama for Android [![Build Status](https://travis-ci.org/Label305/Kama-for-Android.svg?branch=master)](https://travis-ci.org/Label305/Kama-for-Android)

 Kama for Android is a library for easy executing HTTP requests, and parsing their JSON response into Pojo's.
 It uses [Jackson](https://github.com/FasterXML/jackson) to map JSON to Plain Old Java Objects.
+The Javadocs are available on [this page](http://label305.github.io/Kama-for-Android/javadoc/0.2.0).

 ##Setup